simulahmed2113/Lume/docs/features/02_viewer-editor.md

 - Keep the XY grid responsive to zoom level and show clear axis indicators (X = red, Y = green, Z = blue).
 - Display a continuous XY coordinate readout for the mouse cursor.
+- Provide a camera toolbar with:
+  - Zoom-to-fit based on the visible toolpath bounding box.
+  - A toggle that flips between top-down XY and isometric 3D presets.

 ### UI Integration